azukashi/sirius/README.md

-# Shizuru#4390
+# Sirius#1089

-Music-featured Discord Bot at Falcxxdev's Private Server.
+Discord bot that focused on music feature

 ## ➡️ Development